swdayu/howtos/android/2-app-components/1-intents.md

 opens when the user initially launches the app with the launcher icon:
 - The `ACTION_MAIN` action indicates this is the main entry point and does not expect any intent data.
 - The `CATEGORY_LAUNCHER` category indicates that this activity's icon should be placed in the system's app launcher.
-If the `<activity>` element does not specify an icon with icon, then the system uses the icon from the `<application>` element.
+  If the `<activity>` element does not specify an icon with `icon`, then the system uses the icon from the `<application>` element.

 These two must be paired together in order for the activity to appear in the app launcher.